SumoLogic/sumologic-documentation/docs/integrations/databases/oracle/logs-metrics.md

 ---
-id: logs-metrics
+id: collect-logs-metrics
 title: Collect Logs and Metrics for the Oracle App
 sidebar_label: Collect Logs and Metrics
+description: Instructions for collecting logs for the Sumo Logic App for Oracle.
 ---

 This page provides instructions for configuring log and metric collection for the Sumo Logic App for Oracle.